 Once you have scanned your documents it is necessary to create a document management plan that will organize your digital documents.
 There are systems designed to help you manage and organize all of your files.

-A EDMS provides improved workflow of information throughout an entire organization.
-EDMS are traditionally a software platform that acts as a portal for all the documents in an organization.
+A DMS provides improved workflow of information throughout an entire organization.
+A Document Management System is a software platform that acts as a portal for all the documents in an organization.
 Electronic document management can be purchased as software and used on a company server or used as a “software service” with cloud computing.

-A properly managed EDMS can make your life a lot simpler.
-Below, we go over some of the benefits of an EDMS that will help improve your business workflow.
+A properly managed DMS can make your life a lot simpler.
+The following are some of the benefits of an DMS that will help improve your business workflow.

 Reduction of Labor Costs

-- An EDMS reduces the labor required to manage and handle the documents.
+- A DMS reduces the labor required to manage and handle the documents.
 All scanned documents are available to every employee on their computer instantly, and finding a document takes seconds with a simple keyword search, reducing the cost of labor.

-- An EDMS allows for the quick retrieval of all required documents – digital documents are aged and marked for destruction when they reach the end of their lifespan.
+- A DMS allows for the quick retrieval of all required documents—digital documents are aged and marked for destruction when they reach the end of their lifespan.